nanditaradha/Project_TV_Script_Generation/README.md

 Here we are provided with a small subset of Seinfield Dataset.
 Seinfield is a TV series having 9 seasons.The dataset contains the conversation between various characters.

 # Data Pre-Processing
-## Implemented the following Pre-processing Functions on the Dataset
+## Implemented The Following Pre-Processing Functions On The Dataset

 ### Lookup Table
 * Created a Lookup Table with two dictionaries (Word to ID and ID to Word) used for word embeddings